neuropathology-lab/neurodetection/README.md

 * **model_name** – Name of the trained model file used for neuron classification (expects a .pkl file). (default: build-in model)
 * **edge_threshold** – Minimum distance (in μm) from image edges.
 Detected neurons closer than this distance will be discarded.
 Set to 0 to disable. (default: 0)
 * **closeness_threshold** – Minimum separation distance (in μm) between detected objects.
 If objects are closer than this threshold, only one will be retained.
 Set to 0 to disable. (default: 0)
-* **neuron_points_size** – Size of the scatter plot markers used to display detected neurons in output images. (default: 1000, corresponding to 100×100 pixel squares)
+* **neuron_points_size** – Size of the scatter plot markers used to display detected neurons in output images. (default: 1000, corresponding to the 22.7μm2)

 ## Before running the script:
 Ensure the photos are in the correct format.
 This script is optimized for RGB .tif images (these can be easily generated using ImageJ: Image → Type → RGB Color, then File → Save As → Tiff).